software-tools-books/js4ds/_en/vis.md

 or is there something about that plot or transformation that doesn't lend itself to Vega-Lite's declarative model?

+### Working With Arrays

+Vega-Lite is built on top of a visualization toolkit called [D3][d3], which includes [a library for manipulating arrays][d3-array].
+Write a small application that generates 1000 random values using `Math.random` and reports the mean, standard deviation, and quartiles.
+(You may also want to create a histogram showing the distribution of values.)

 {% include links.md %}